pratikkarbhal/Web-IPTV/README.md

 2. Edit your .m3u playlist
 3. Change raw-file url i.e playlistURL in script.js (line no.4 in script.js)
 4. Enable github-pages
 5. Done.
-Use github-pages URL to use.
+Enable github-pages and use your github io URL to use.

 This is IPTV Concept made by me.